-This primarily addresses the investment company in risk capital (SICAR), specialised investment fund (SIF) and reserved alternative investment fund (RAIF), the non-regulated ordinary commercial company (Soparfi) escaping in principle regulation as long as it does not offer its securities to the public and does not qualify as an alternative investment fund (AIF) under the Law of 12 July 2013, as amended, implementing Directive 2011/61/EU of the European Parliament and the Council on alternative investment fund managers (AIFMD) into Luxembourg law (the AIFM Law).
+The below primarily addresses the investment company in risk capital (SICAR), specialised investment fund (SIF), reserved alternative investment fund (RAIF) and other funds opting in for the European long-term investment fund (ELTIF) label (the non-regulated ordinary commercial company (Soparfi) in principle escaping regulation, provided it does not offer its securities to the public and does not qualify as an alternative investment fund (AIF) under the Law of 12 July 2013, as amended, implementing Directive 2011/61/EU of the European Parliament and the Council on alternative investment fund managers (AIFMD) into Luxembourg law (the AIFM Law)).
 It also covers the implications of the AIFMD regime as implemented by the AIFM Law for each of those regimes.

-SICARs and SIFs are always subject to prior authorisation and remain thereafter subject to the prudential supervision of the Luxembourg Financial Supervisory Authority (CSSF).
-The SICAR and SIF regimes apply upon formal election.
-The CSSF will verify that the SICAR, the SIF and their representatives comply with the applicable legal provisions and contractual arrangements.
+SICARs, SIFs and funds opting in for the ELTIF label are always subject to prior authorisation and remain thereafter subject to the prudential supervision of the Luxembourg Financial Supervisory Authority (CSSF).
+The SICAR, SIF and ELTIF regimes apply upon formal election.
+The CSSF will verify that the SICAR, the SIF, the ELTIF and their representatives comply with the applicable legal provisions and contractual arrangements.
 When submitting an application to the CSSF, the legal representatives of the SICAR and the SIF (namely, their managers or directors, or both), as well as their service providers (namely, the depositary bank, the administrative agent, the register and transfer agent and the auditor) must demonstrate professional honour and sufficient experience.
 Any replacement is subject to the prior approval of the CSSF, although the managers and directors will not be required to register as investment advisers or otherwise in Luxembourg.
-The managers and extract from their criminal records as well as a declaration of honour to that effect clearing the applicant of any involvement in bankruptcy matters or other criminal acts.
+The managers and directors of the SICAR, the SIF and the ELTIF will have to produce a detailed CV showing their track record and experience, and an extract from their criminal records as well as a declaration of honour to that effect clearing the applicant of any involvement in bankruptcy matters or other criminal acts.